Psychology imagery with brain lit up by setting sun

 General psychology

-In the United States, licensure as a psychologist typically requires the completion of a doctoral degree in psychology, such as a Doctor of Psychology (PsyD) or a Doctor of Philosophy (PhD) in psychology.
-These programs involve extensive coursework, research, and clinical training in a variety of areas within psychology, and are designed to prepare students for careers as psychologists.
+To become a general psychologist, one must become a Registered Psychologist.
+This requires completing a doctoral degree in psychology, such as a Doctor of Psychology (PsyD) or a Doctor of Philosophy (PhD) in psychology.
+These programs involve extensive coursework, research, and clinical training to prepare students for careers as psychologists.

 Genetic Psychology